 In this section, we will learn how to use the above mentioned two types of Access validation rules i.e field validation rules and Record validation rules.

 Create A Field Validation Rule

-- First of all, choose the field which you needs to validate.
+- First of all, choose the field which you need to validate.

-- Make use of the Expression Builder for the creation of rule.
+- Make use of the Expression Builder for the creation of rules.